 - Raised beds can keep certain pests and rodents away from your plants.
 Putting hardware cloth along the bottom of your raised beds before filling them with soil can keep gophers, and other small burrowing critters out of your garden.

-- Cultivating raised beds can be much less of a strain on your back.
+- Cultivating raised beds can be much less of a strain on your back and easier for people with mobility issues.
 Especially if you build your beds up 18 to 24 inches tall or install them on legs or wheels.
 Less hunching, kneeling, leaning, and straining can work wonders when it comes to alleviating back (and knee) pain.

-- Raised beds, when well-constructed, can be quite aesthetically pleasing.
+- A raised bed frame, when well-constructed, can be quite aesthetically pleasing.
 Though raised beds do not require sides, wood, concrete, stone, or steel beds can be handsome additions to your landscape.
 Cedar, hemlock, juniper, and redwood siding beds can be especially attractive additions to your landscape.
 Raised beds made from concrete blocks, natural stone, bricks, corten steel, or even hay or straw siding can also make your garden area look more appealing.

 - Raised beds are easier to manage and work in.
-Especially in small garden spaces, having sectioned-off areas make it easier to cultivate and harvest your crops.
+Especially in gardens with limited space, having sectioned-off areas make it easier to cultivate and harvest your crops.

 - Once raised beds are established, soil compaction is practically a non-issue, which cuts down the need for tilling between growing seasons.
-If your beds are well-maintenanced and mulched, weeding becomes a non-issue.
+If your beds are well-maintained and mulched, weeding becomes a non-issue.

 Drawbacks of Raised Beds

-- If the soil on your property needs to be regenerated, building raised beds won’t help get the job done.
+- If the native soil on your property needs to be regenerated, building raised beds won’t help get the job done.
 Eventually, you will need to invest the time reinvigorating your soil.
-Raised beds will help you in the present, but may cause you to avoid the long-term solution.
+Raised-bed gardens will help you in the present, but may cause you to avoid the long-term solution.

-- For plants with large root systems, like fruit trees, or artichokes, raised beds are not deep enough.
+- For plants with large root systems, like fruit trees, or artichokes, raised beds are not the best option because they are not deep enough.
 Shallow beds can be especially harmful to plants with large or elaborate roots.

 - Creating raised beds can cut down on your overall garden space.
 If you plant in-ground, there is no limit, aside from property boundaries, to the space you can use for gardening.